Thank you! We’ve received your message and will contact you soon.

 • Customization limits: you may not be able to access very specific features, unless you order custom development.

-Self-serve DSP is a classic SaaS tool.
+Self-serve DSP is a classic SaaS tool that only requires a sign up and a deposit.
 Plug in creatives, set up targeting, launch.
-Great for testing but you’ll pay %-of-spend markups and usually can’t connect custom SSPs.
+It’s great for testing but you’ll pay %-of-spend markups and usually can’t connect custom SSPs.

 White-label DSP feels like your own digital advertising platform.
-You brand it, control fees, plug in multiple SSPs, and even resell.
-Needs more commitment, but it pays off if you’re scaling into serious ad space.
+You brand it, control the fees, can plug in multiple SSPs, and even resell to your clients.
+It requires more commitment and a 2-3 day setup, but pays off quickly when scaling into serious ad space.

-"Epom White-Label DSP brings the agility of a self-serve tool aka fast launch, 80+ pre-set traffic sources and Lotame audience targeting on the spot, while giving you full brand ownership, direct SSP connections, and deep optimization that scales as you do"
+"Epom White-Label DSP brings the agility of a self-serve tool: fast launch, 50+ pre-set traffic sources and Lotame audience targeting on the spot.
+All this while giving you full brand ownership, direct SSP connections, and deep optimization that scales as you do".

 Andriy Liulko